1.6 Evidence-based youth policy

 On this page

-Similarly, the National Youth Strategy (2015-2020) is evidence informed and outcomes focused.
-The Strategy takes an evidence-informed approach stating, ‘implementation is guided by the learning from, and research into, policies, strategies and approaches and on best practice in service delivery.’
-(Pg.
-39)
+This approach was used in the creation of the National Youth Strategy (2015-2020).
+The Strategy takes an evidence-informed approach stating, ‘implementation is guided by the learning from, and research into, policies, strategies and approaches and on best practice in service delivery’ (page 39).

 The DCEDIY has a research panel, which academic and independent researchers can apply to be part of.
 The DCEDIY sends requests for tenders for research projects to approved members of the DCEDIY Research Panel who can then apply to conduct the research.
 The DCEDIY also conducts training with members of their research panel.
 In the past, the DCEDIY also funded research master’s and PhDs in child and youth issues.